CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/bed_bouncer/bed_bouncer_1.md

 player.on_travelled(BOUNCE, on_jump)
 ```

-If the player is jumping on a bed, apply `LEVITATION` to the player.
+If the player is jumping on a bed, apply `LEVITATION` to the nearest player.

 See above for some useful code.